How Can Machine Learning Emulators Best Support Climate Science?: Guiding emulator development

 \subsection{Accessibility}

 Even when emulators have demonstrated skill and gained trust, practical barriers often hinder their adoption.
-A lack of standardized model access, reproducible workflows, and interoperable software can prevent ML tools from being integrated into established research pipelines.
+A lack of standardized model access, reproducible workflows, and interoperable software can prevent ML tools from being integrated into established research pipelines \footnote{One way to lower this barrier would be to integrate ML-generated data into established community infrastructures like the Earth System Grid Federation (ESCF), allowing emulators to be trained on standardized datasets and their outputs to be distributed in consistent, interoperable formats.}.
 Therefore, shifting toward more open release practices is a prerequisite for moving emulators from individual experiments to widely adopted tools.
 In this context, documentation plays an important role.
 To ensure accessibility and support meaningful co-evaluation, developers should clearly document model assumptions, limitations, and intended use cases, avoiding unnecessary technical terms.
 We recommend adopting interoperable data formats, such as netCDF or zarr, to ensure emulator outputs can be seamlessly integrated into established research workflows.
+Furthermore, leveraging standardized frameworks like Anemoi\footnote{Anemoi provides a open-source ecosystem for data preprocessing, model training and inference, with the framework currently including several AI weather forecast models.
+Establishing similar unified frameworks for other fields such as GCM or RCM model emulation would be a major step forward.} \citep{lang2024aifsecmwfsdatadriven} can significantly simplify the adoption of these methods.

 While unconventional, we believe it would be beneficial for ML researchers to explicitly state their interest in potential use cases within their publications.
 Such statements could foster impactful collaborations, ensuring that model development yields results that are directly meaningful to the applied community.